Ethan-Barr/Python-Projects/README.md

    - **Description:** A simple countdown timer that takes input in seconds and counts down to zero.
    - **Skills Learned:** Time module, loops, user input.
    - **Link:** [countdown-timer.py](./fundamentals/countdown-timer.py)
+   - **Challenge:** Add a progress bar to the timer for a visaul representation.

 5. **To-Do List**
    - **Description:** A command-line application to manage tasks, allowing users to add, view, and remove items from a to-do list.